Noroff-FEU-Assignments/project-exam-1-hakon-marius/README.md

 <b>Blog post specific pages</b>
 The blog-specific page dynamically generates its content based on a query string parameter, which is determined by the link the user clicks on.
 Additionally, there is a modal image feature that expands in size when clicked and hides when clicked again.

+<b>Contact page</b>
+The Contact page has a form with 4 input fields.
+The input text is validated using Javascript.

+•	Name (Should be more than 5 characters long)
+•	Email address (Must be a valid email address)
+•	Subject (Should be more than 15 characters long)
+•	Message content (Should be more than 25 characters long)

 ## Built With
 - HTML